-- 92. Report relative to number of taxpayers in each state school district [s.
-73.03(30)]. - 93.
+- 102. Report relative to number of taxpayers in each state school district [s.
+73.03(30)]. - 103.
 Report, by November 20 of each even-numbered year, on DOR's estimates regarding anticipated recycling fund revenues for the current and forthcoming biennia [s.
 73.03(36)].

-- 94. Report, within 30 days of agreement, any agreement with a federally recognized American Indian tribe or band in Wisconsin to collect, remit, and provide refunds of income taxes, withholding taxes, sales and use taxes, motor vehicle fuel taxes, and beverage taxes for activities that occur on tribal lands or are undertaken by tribal members outside of tribal lands [s.
-73.03(65)(c)]. - 95.
+- 104. Report, within 30 days of agreement, any agreement with a federally recognized American Indian tribe or band in Wisconsin to collect, remit, and provide refunds of income taxes, withholding taxes, sales and use taxes, motor vehicle fuel taxes, and beverage taxes for activities that occur on tribal lands or are undertaken by tribal members outside of tribal lands [s.
+73.03(65)(c)]. - 105.
+Report and certify from the Department of Revenue, no later than October 20, 2019, on new tax rates to take effect for the taxable year ending December 31, 2019 [s.
+73.03(71)(c)]. - 106.
 Certification, by November 1 of each year, regarding the appropriate percentage change in the consumer price index (CPI) to be used for tax payments under the expenditure restraint program [s.
-79.05(2m)]. - 96.
+79.05(2m)]. - 107.
 Report, by March 1 of each year, of estimates of lottery revenues for the current and next fiscal year, amounts paid out for prizes and prize payout ratios for each type of lottery game [s.
-565.02(7)].
+565.02(7)]. - 108.
+Annual report, submitted no later than December 31, beginning in 2016 and ending in 2020, containing information from the previous fiscal year regarding the actual or estimated state tax revenues generated by, and expenditures associated with, the additional full-time equivalent auditor positions authorized under 2015 Act 55 [2015 Wisconsin Act 55 s.
+9137(1j)].